 We offer specialists in the following cancer subspecialties:

 Our skilled team of gynecologic oncologists is devoted to the care of women with cancers of the female reproductive system, including cervical cancer, endometrial/uterine cancer, gestational trophoblastic disease, ovarian cancer, vaginal cancer and vulvar cancer.
 Our patient-centered and multidisciplinary approach encompasses the full range of diagnostic and therapeutic options to personalize care plans for each patient, including genetics counseling, individual and family screening, preventive care and risk-reducing surgery.

 Our gynecologic oncologists were early adopters of minimally invasive techniques and have developed a robust program in robotic and laparoscopic oncologic surgery, including fertility-sparing, risk reducing procedures and sentinel lymph node mapping.
 Other cancer surgical techniques include hysterectomy in high surgical risk women, management of gynecologic problems in pregnancy, cytoreduction (tumor debulking), radical hysterectomy and trachelectomy, pelvic exenteration, management of cervical pre-cancers and laser surgery.

 We are also committed to a better understanding of the causes of cancer and new treatment strategies.
 As part of the Northwell Health Cancer Institute our program offers cooperative group clinical trials and Northwell Health-initiated research studies.
-In addition, our team has ongoing collaboration with translational scientists at both the Feinstein Institute for Medical Research and the Cold Spring Harbor Laboratory.
+In addition, our team has ongoing collaboration with translational scientists at both the Feinstein Institutes for Medical Research and the Cold Spring Harbor Laboratory.